phetsims/number-play/doc/implementation-notes.md

 [NumberPlayGameAnswerButtons](https://github.com/phetsims/number-play/blob/master/js/game/view/NumberPlayGameAnswerButtons.ts)
 are used in both games for the user to input their answer.
 A smiley face is shown when the correct answer is selected.
-When a wrong answer button is pressed, the button is disabled, and a frowny face is briefly shown.
+When an incorrect answer button is pressed, the button is disabled, and a frowny face is briefly shown.